danpetrow/danpetrow.github.io/_drafts/2021-02-24-is it worth publishing.md

+---
+layout: post
+author: dan
+permalink: /:title/
+---
-I've written many things that looking back were low quality.
+I've written many things that looking back were low quality or didn't stand up over time.
 Therefore I believe it is important to formalize the criteria for which I decide a post is worthy of being posted.

-A blog post should either document a place and subject in time and be valuable when revisiting in the future or by someone esle or it should make a measurable claim about a subject that is testable or verifiable in the future.
+A blog post should either document a place and subject in time and be valuable when revisiting in the future or by someone else or it should make a measurable claim about a subject that is testable or verifiable in the future.

 For example, I feel good about what I'm currently writing regarding my gardening systems and strategies.
 This is a documentation of my past and present gardening strategies that will be valuable to look back on in the future.
 This post also asserts that i will start 4500 plants this season which is a verifiable claim about the future.